 PRETRIAL NON-MURDER - NO DETAINERS - The Pretrial Non-Murder - No Detainers group is the focus of this dashboard.
 The top portion of this page shows the percentage of the total population and race/ethnicity composition for both baseline and the current month.
 Bail information for this section is from the court's case management system and reflects total amounts on all open Philadelphia cases.
+Please note that open cases with bail deposits are not included in the total amount.
 The graphics at the bottom display bail data in two separate ways.
 On the left-hand side of the page is a bar chart of bail groups, which are detailed below.
-The right side illustrates the distribution of the 'Cash Bail' group for both baseline and November 2022 for direct comparison.
+The right side illustrates the distribution of the 'Cash Bail' group for both baseline and February 2023 for direct comparison.
+In January 2023, the bail logic was amended to reflect revoked and forfeits and reinstated bail amounts (e.g., if the bail was previously revoked, but a new bail set or reinstated).
+Previous reports did not include this logic.